 Discover Sling in 15 minutes

-The Sling Launchpad is a ready-to-run Sling configuration, providing an embedded JCR content repository and web server, a selection of Sling components, documentation and examples.
+The Sling Launchpad is a ready-to-run Sling configuration, providing an embedded content repository, a web server, a selection of Sling modules, documentation and examples.
 The Launchpad makes it easy to get started with Sling and to develop script-based applications.

 This page will help you get started with the Launchpad.
 Fifteen minutes should be enough to get an overview of what Sling does.

 While simple to run and understand, the Launchpad is a full-featured instance of Sling, an example configuration that we have created with the most common modules and configurations.
-The full functionality of Sling is available by loading additional Sling (or custom) OSGi bundles as needed, using the Launchpad's web-based OSGi management console.
+The full functionality of Sling is available by loading additional Sling modules as needed.

 Once you grok the basic examples of this page, we recommend studying the slingbucks and espblog samples.
 Both have README files with more info.